jambothecat/pythonfinalproject/README.md

 Last Updated: 04/25/2022

 # PART ONE: What is This?
-The purpose of this program is to fetch a random pin from the search results of one or more search queries.
+The purpose of this program is to fetch a random pin from the search results of one or more search queries..
+Demo can be found here: https://youtu.be/pm7YGPdwQvA. **YOU MUST BE LOGGED INTO YOUTUBE USING TEMPLE CREDENTIALS!**